 We begin in Part I by tracing the rise of the trust concept to prominence as the dominant FWS conservation theme.
 We illustrate how the idea works in practice with three examples.
 In Part II we proceed to analyze what the “trust species” theme offers for conservation objectives and what problems it presents for the NWRS.
 We conclude that, on balance, its strengths do not justify its predominance.
 In particular, the trust concept has four problems.
 First, it fails to capture the full, systemic statutory mandate, and thus neglects an important part of Congress’ instructions.
 Second, it invites confusion with real federal trust duties pertaining to natural resources damages and relations with Indian tribes.
 Third, it risks conflation with state public trust doctrines, and therefore blurs the distinction between the FWS’ functions and the state role in wildlife management.
 Fourth, it narrows the FWS’ conservation vision to only a few elements of the broader ecological concerns animating landscape-level nature protection.
 Part III shows how climate change, ecosystem management, and land acquisition would be better addressed through a broader approach.
 We conclude with some suggestions for alternatives to the reductive “trust species” focus.
 Ecological integrity offers a more accurate theme for the NWRS goals, a more robust tool for adapting to climate change, and a concept that the scientific literature recognizes and quantifies.

 Fischman, Robert L. and Adamcik, Robert, "Beyond Trust Species: The Conservation Potential of the National Wildlife Refuge System in the Wake of Climate Change" (2011).
-Faculty Publications.
+Articles by Maurer Faculty.
 Paper 172.